 The Great Barrier Reef is easily accessible using tour operators such as Quicksilver cruises which have Fast Cats leaving from Port Douglas for a variety of half day and day tours.
 Buses are available from Cairns and the trip takes around an hour while travelling the picturesque Captain Cook highway which features some of the most breathtaking coastal views on your way to the Port Douglas Marina.

-If you’d prefer something closer, Fitzroy Island is a 45-minute boat transfer by the Fitzroy Fast Cat (about 30kms) from Cairns and is surrounded by a reef system that forms part of the Great Barrier Reef Marine Park, making it the perfect accessible base for snorkelling, diving and exploring the reef.
+If you’d prefer something closer, Fitzroy Island is a 45-minute boat transfer by the Fitzroy Fast Cat (about 30kms) from Cairns and is surrounded by a reef system that forms part of the Great Barrier Reef Marine Park, making it the perfect accessible base for snorkelling and exploring the reef.

 If you’re looking to stay in Port Douglas during your time in Far North Queensland then Port Douglas is one of the primary locations for viewing The Great Barrier Reef.
 Port Douglas has a range of options ranging from half day, full day and day sail tours.